Restore An Old Jeep

 Getting Started

-Depending on the overall shape of the vehicle, you may want to start a Jeep restoration by removing the body from the frame.
+Depending on the overall shape of the vehicle, you may want to start a restoration by removing the body from the frame.
 Stripping the frame down to bare metal will reveal any hidden cracks.

 Frame Inspection and Repair